DrThomasAger/smile/README.md

 ## Name Tags

-In ***(: Smile*** the firet cognitive action we instruct the model to do is write a a name tag representing its role it is speaking from for the duration of the response.
+In ***(: Smile*** the first cognitive action we instruct the model to do is write a a name tag representing its role it is speaking from for the duration of the response.

 This acts as an initial handshake confirming that the model will act as an agent of reciprocity.